jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## Prepare Experiment Info

 The metadata of the experiment is information about the conditions under which each recording is made and recorded in an 'Experiment Info' file.
-The Paint processing pipeline contains a 'Prepare Experiments Info' utility to prepare this file.
+The Paint processing pipeline contains a 'Prepare Experiment Info' utility to prepare this file.
 The user provides two parameters: the directory that contains the recordings and the location of the Paint Experiment directory where the Experiment Info file (and all subsequent data) will be written.

 <p align="center">
 <img src="./Images/prepare_experiments_info_dialog.png"><br>